RVNayan/Dot-Matrix-method/README.md

 This Python code uses Matplotlib library for generating a Dot matrix.
-Make sure that you have already installed this feature before running the code.
+Make sure this feature is installed before running the code.
 If you haven't then type the following command line in the terminal

     pip install matplotlib